zhu-xlab/So2Sat-BuildingType/README.md

 We classify Flickr images using a fine-tuned model as described above in paragraph [Aerial Images Based Building Classification](#aerial-images-based-building-classification).
 However, instead of Google aerial images, the model is trained using a global sample of Google Street View data [(Hoffmann et al. 2023)](https://www.sciencedirect.com/science/article/pii/S0264275122005467).
-Table 3 ("Flickr" column) shows the classification performance based on Flickr images.
+Table 3 above ("Flickr" column) shows the classification performance based on Flickr images.
 The subsequent figure shows the confusion matrix of the classifier.

 ![Flickr images](figures/Flickr.jbz.png)